No Mercy (2002): Storylines

-The main rivalry from the SmackDown! brand was between Brock Lesnar and The Undertaker over the WWE Championship.
-At Unforgiven, Lesnar defended the title against The Undertaker in a single match.
-The match resulted in a no contest after the referee was attacked by brawling Lesnar and The Undertaker.
-On the September 26 episode of SmackDown!, The Undertaker defeated Matt Hardy, who had interfered in Lesnar and The Undertaker's match at Unforgiven.
+The main rivalry from the SmackDown! brand was between Brock Lesnar, and The Undertaker over the WWE Championship.
+At Unforgiven, Lesnar defended the title against The Undertaker in a singles match.
+The match resulted in a no contest after the referee was attacked by the brawling Lesnar, and The Undertaker.
+On the September 26 episode of SmackDown!, The Undertaker defeated Matt Hardy, who had interfered in Lesnar, and The Undertaker's match at Unforgiven.
 After the match, Lesnar attacked The Undertaker with the WWE title belt.
-On the October 3 episode of SmackDown!, Hardy defeated The Undertaker in a Falls Count Anywhere match after Lesnar interfered and hit an F-5 on The Undertaker.
+On the October 3 episode of SmackDown!, Hardy defeated The Undertaker in a Falls Count Anywhere match after Lesnar interfered, and hit an F-5 on The Undertaker.
 Afterwards, Lesnar broke The Undertaker's hand with a propane tank.
 Later that night, Lesnar was informed by his manager Paul Heyman that the SmackDown!
 General Manager Stephanie McMahon had ordered Lesnar to defend the title against The Undertaker in a rematch at No Mercy, this time in a Hell in a Cell match.
-On the October 10 episode of SmackDown!, Lesnar and Heyman found an unorthodox but very effective way to distract The Undertaker leading up to their match.
-Heyman and Lesnar escorted a young woman to the arena, causing speculation to swirl about her identity.
+On the October 10 episode of SmackDown!, Lesnar, and Heyman found an unorthodox, but very effective way to distract The Undertaker leading up to their match.
+Heyman, and Lesnar escorted a young woman to the arena, causing speculation to swirl about her identity.
 During the segment, Heyman tipped his hand as he explained that the woman – Tracy – would show just what kind of man The Undertaker was.
-As The Undertaker made his way to the ring, Tracy found herself in the ring staring face to face with him.
-She erupted into a fury and accused The Undertaker of lying to her and sleeping with her for three months.
-She stated that she had no idea that The Undertaker was married and his wife Sara was pregnant and apologized to Sara, saying she hated that the news had to be broken that way.
+As The Undertaker made his way to the ring, Tracy found herself in the ring staring face-to-face with him.
+She erupted into a fury, and accused The Undertaker of lying to her, and sleeping with her for three months.
+She stated that she had no idea that The Undertaker was married, and that his wife Sara was pregnant, and apologized to Sara, saying she hated that the news had to be broken that way.
 The Undertaker claimed that he had never even seen Tracy before, much less had an affair with her.
-But all that earned him was a slap to the face from her that ended the segment.
-Moments later, The Undertaker attempted to convince Sara over the phone that he was innocent until it became obvious that Sara was not buying his alibi.
+But all that he earned was a slap to the face from her that ended the segment.
+Moments later, The Undertaker attempted to convince Sara over the phone that he was innocent; until it became obvious that Sara was not buying his alibi.
 Sara also got a call from Lesnar as Lesnar told Sara in a mockingly insincere tone that he was concerned for her state of mind.
 Toward the end of the show, The Undertaker would vent his frustrations on Lesnar at the end of the evening as he assaulted him, using the cast on his broken hand as a weapon.
-On the October 17 episode of SmackDown!, The Undertaker admitted in an interview that he lied about not knowing Tracy and that he knew Tracy, but insisted that it was years before he and Sara even met.
-Tracy, however, begged to differ, and let McMahon know that she and The Undertaker had been together as recently as ten days earlier.
-Lesnar and Heyman, with their own axe to grind, demanded that McMahon prohibit The Undertaker from wearing his cast during their upcoming match.
+On the October 17 episode of SmackDown!, The Undertaker admitted in an interview that he lied about not knowing Tracy, and that he knew Tracy, but insisted that it was years before he, and Sara even met.
+Tracy, however, begged to differ, and let McMahon know that she, and The Undertaker had been together as recently as ten days earlier.
+Lesnar, and Heyman, with their own axe to grind, demanded that McMahon prohibit The Undertaker from wearing his cast during their upcoming match.
 Intent on exacting vengeance upon Lesnar, The Undertaker attacked Lesnar with the cast, bloodying him in the process.
 Despite that, McMahon affirmed that The Undertaker would be permitted to wear the cast.